rafa-net/landing-page/README.md

 Contributions to this project are welcome!
 Please feel free to fork this repository, make changes, and submit a pull request.

 ## License
-This project is open source and available under the MIT License.
+This project is open source and available under the GPL-3.0 License.

 ## Acknowledgments
 - The Odin Project for providing the design and guidelines for this exercise.